 Master's in Gerontology

-Working together, the Great Plains IDEA (Great Plains Interactive Distance Education Alliance) has developed an Internet-based gerontology curriculum.
-The inter-institutional master’s program draws on the expertise of graduate faculty and graduate courses from six universities.
-The program is taught entirely via the Internet.
-Upon completion of the curriculum, students receive a master’s degree.
-Students completing the program at Kansas State University will earn an M.S. in Gerontology.
+The master's in gerontology is made possible by collaborative partnerships through the Great Plains Interactive Distance Education Alliance (IDEA).
+It was developed as a completely Internet-based gerontology curriculum.
+The inter-institutional master's program draws on the expertise of graduate faculty and graduate courses from seven partner universities.
 The program has been in place at Kansas State University since fall 2003.

 Program content for this degree is based on core competencies identified by AGHE (Association for Gerontology in Higher Education).
 The program requires 36 credit hours, 24 of them in specific courses and the remainder in elective courses.

 Most courses will use Internet classrooms.
-Some have supplemental materials on DVD or CD and others may require phone conferencing.
-Interactivity between students and professor is accomplished through email, phone conferencing and the Internet classroom.
+Interactivity between students and the professor is accomplished through email, phone conferencing and the Internet classroom.
 Students should be able to complete the 36-credit hour program in three years or less while employed full-time.

 Kansas State University currently is accepting applications.
 The application packet includes all the required information including deadline dates, course schedules and descriptions, as well as the requirements for graduate study.
 The application process is competitive, and a limited number of slots are available to incoming students.
 In the event a student is not accepted to the program due to limited space, they may wish to contact one of our partnering institutions.
 The application form required by the Graduate School must be completed online.